-Table 1 has a list of some examples.
-The right-hand column shows how likely it is that a fetal anomaly scan could identify each problem if your baby has the condition.
-This list does not include all problems that may be seen.
+Table 1 has a list of some examples of conditions.
+The right-hand column shows how likely it is that a fetal anomaly scan could identify each condition.
+This list does not include all conditions that may be seen.

-Some issues may be caused by your baby having a chromosome change which affects the way your baby develops.
+Some conditions may be caused by your baby having a chromosome change which affects the way your baby develops.
 If a chromosome change is suspected, you may be offered an amniocentesis.
 You can find information on this test in section 7.